outerlooper/OuterlooperPress/README.md

 - Boom.

-## What have we here?
+## The Gulp Build

-The **Gulp** build outputs both the minified and expanded versions of the CSS and JavaScript files along with their respective map files, as well as any *image minification* that needs handling.
+The build outputs both the minified and expanded versions of the CSS and JavaScript files along with their respective map files, as well as any *image minification* that needs handling.

 - The `./assets/` folder is where all the action is.
   - The `sass/` folder is for SASS/CSS files.
 All SASS files are processed into CSS, minified and output to the `./style.min.css` file found in the root.